PurpleBlueAloeVera/aloe-promptifier/README.md

 - Dynamic Additions: Anything you type in the 'additions' field will be appended to your prompt when a trigger word is detected.
 - No Duplicates: Multiple trigger words can lead to multiple additions, but they won't duplicate.
 - Automatic Appending: No need for special symbols.
 The trigger words will automatically append the assigned strings, including LoRAs, prompts, and more.
+- Regulator feature to create a list of safe words which IF detected, won't allow the banned words to be used.
+(Great for people that want to regulate their public SD bots, or else.)
+      Example of a regulator use case would be: if the word "child" is detected in the prompt, any banned words of your choosing WON'T make it to generation if the user types the banned words.
+Will be further enhanced with time.

 ## Functions